Sustainable intelligent transport solutions and cooperative mobility planning to solve cross-border mobility dilemmas

 Traffic management optimization in ring road (Pilot E) and SUMP - Sustainable Urban Mobility Plan

-Pilot E aims to update the equipment located at Estonian truck parking lots so that the smart application of pilot A can also be deployed in Estonia.
-Pilot area is situated in the linkage of TEN-T core to the comprehensive road network, called Väo intersection, located beside the road E265.
-The pilot will provide guidance and an information system for drivers.
-Väo parking area shall also be covered with free WIFI network with a mandatory launching page with real-time traffic info for the HGV drivers.
+Pilot E aims to update the equipment located at Estonian truck parking lots so that the smart application of Pilot A can also be deployed in Estonia.
+Pilot area is situated in the Väo intersection, which links the TEN-T network to the road network of Tallinn region, located beside the road E265.

-SUMP – Sustainable Urban Mobility Plan – is a central part of this work package is the Tallinn sustainable urban mobility plan (SUMP) – a pre-requisite for future transport infrastructure projects in the Tallinn capital region.
-Tallinn region SUMP will be produced in a close cooperation with Finnish partners to ensure cross-border mobility planning as well as the exchange of best practices.
+SUMP – Sustainable Urban Mobility Plan – is a central part of this work package.
+Containing several different understudies, implementing this mobility plan is a prerequisite for future transport infrastructure projects in the capital region.
+The idea is to design and produce the SUMP in a close cooperation with Finnish counterparts to ensure cross-border mobility planning, while maximizing the exchange of best practices.

 Responsible project partner: Estonian road administration

 Specification and preparations for pilots

-Before any of the pilots can be launched, a particular specification and preparation work package needs to be carried out.
-Main goal of this work package has been to produce supporting material for the procurement of the abovementioned pilots.
-An important part of this specification process has been mini-pilots that have run for three months during the spring of 2018.
+Before any of the pilots could be launched, a particular specification and preparation work package had to be carried out.
+Main goal of this work package has been to produce supporting material for the procurement of the above mentioned pilots.
+An important part of this specification process has been mini-pilots that ran for three months during the spring of 2018.
 The mini-pilots were used to probe new innovations around the themes of this project.
-One part of the work package was also a study mapping the stereotypical ferry users and their mobility habits.
-The purpose of this study was to provide critical information about the passengers and factors that affect or could affect their choice of mobility.
+One central part of this work package was also the mapping of the stereotypical ferry users and their mobility habits.
+The purpose of the study was to provide essential information about the passengers and the factors affecting or possibly affecting their choice of mobility.